yzli90/loan-default-prediction-spline/README.md

 ## Motivation

 Accurately predicting whether a loan will be fully paid or charged off is an important task in credit risk modeling.
 This project utilized a transformation method by [1] where each numerical feature is nonlinearly mapped via cubic spline basis and fitted with a supervised logistic model to produce a probability-like transformed feature.
-The approach improve the information of a feature and consequently the prediction power of a model.
+The approach improves the informational value of individual features and consequently the prediction power of a model.

 We compare the performance of models using these transformed features against models using original features across multiple years and classifiers (Logistic Regression and XGBoost).